Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 Wow, turns out the value of `orig seed` is only consist of 0 and 1 although it printed as hex?
 Moreover, only some of the right most bytes that are dynamically changing (24 bytes to be exact).

 > I'm not confirming further the exact cause why is this happened, because ~my skill issue~ I'm too lazy to setup debugger.
-My guess is because of type confusion from the `entropy_input` variable.
-I just ignore the cause and assume that the seed only randomized 24 bits (24 bytes but only `\x00` and `\x01`).
+I just ignore it and assume that the seed only randomized 24 bits (24 bytes but only `\x00` and `\x01`).

 Note that NIST-KAT algorithm is random number generator that uses AES256_CTR_DBRG internally and it is actually used to generate determinisitic random number to pass NIST test vectors or also known as NIST KAT (Known Answer Test), hence the algorithm name.